 The euro last traded at $1.3125, up 0.5 percent on the day.

 It briefly pared gains after European Central Bank President Mario Draghi said on Wednesday the bank is far from exiting its easy monetary policy as the recovery in the euro zone is going slowly.
 Draghi made the remarks in Germany.

 The euro also found support from a survey showing euro zone economic and business confidence improved for a fourth straight month in February.

 Technical strategists said there would be support for the euro at this year's low of $1.2998, and below that around the Dec.
 7 low of $1.2876.

-In the options market, the one-month euro/dollar risk reversals showed their highest bias for euro weakness since late June as investors bought euro put options - bets the currency will weaken.
+In the options market, the one-month euro/dollar risk reversals had shown on Tuesday their highest bias for euro weakness since late June as investors bought euro put options - bets the currency will weaken.
 Risk reversals had flipped to euro calls - bets it will rise - toward the end of last month.

-Also on Wednesday, Federal Reserve Chairman Ben Bernanke in testimony to the U.S. House of Representatives reiterated his prior day comments before the Senate that the central bank would keep buying bonds for a while.
+Also on Wednesday, Federal Reserve Chairman Ben Bernanke in testimony to the U.S. House of Representatives reiterated his comments the previous day before the Senate that the central bank would keep buying bonds for some time.
 The remarks have helped alleviate some market concerns about an early end to the Fed's easing program.

 Strategists said the yen's strength will likely be temporary given demand among Japanese investors for higher-yielding foreign assets.

 The British pound is also one of the weakest currencies this year.
 British government bonds rose on Wednesday after a top central banker said Britain's economy might need more bond purchases over a longer period than before.

 Elsewhere, the Swiss National Bank is far from abandoning its policy of capping the strong Swiss franc, Chairman Thomas Jordan said on Wednesday, pointing to new risks from the indecisive outcome of the Italian election.